Wrong-way driving

 Updated

-How many casualties are due to wrong-way driving?
+How many casualties are caused by wrong-way driving?

-Older data [3] shows that although their number is low, the consequences of wrong-way driving crashes are often severe.
-Between 1991 and 1997, an annual average of 22 crashes was registered due to wrong-way driving on motorways in the Netherlands; this is 0.1% of all registered road crashes.
-On average, these annual 22 wrong-way driving crashes resulted in six slight injuries, six severe injuries and five fatalities.
-Five fatalities is approximately 3.7% of all fatalities on Dutch motorways.
+Older figures [2] show that the number of wrong-way driving crashes is low, but the consequences are often serious.
+Between 1991 and 1997, an annual average of 22 road crashes due to wrong-way driving were recorded on motorways in the Netherlands.
+That is 0.1% of all registered road crashes.
+On average, these 22 wrong-way driving crashes resulted in six minor injuries, six serious injuries and five road deaths.
+This amounts to about 3.7% of all road deaths on motorways.

-Between 1998 and 2003, there were on average seven injury crashes on motorways per year due to wrong-way driving and an average of two road deaths.
-This indicates a decreasing trend, but according to an analysis of newspaper reports from 2006, the number of road deaths due to wrong-way driving increased again after the relatively good years 1998-2001 [4].
+Between 1998 and 2003, an annual average of seven injury crashes and two road deaths were due to wrong-way driving.
+This shows a downward trend, but according to an analysis of newspaper reports from 2006, after the relatively good years of 1998-2001, the number of road deaths due to wrong-way driving increased again [3].

-Swiss crash data [6] shows that between 2000 and 2004, a total of 106 wrong-way driving crashes occurred in Switzerland, with a total of 114 casualties.
-About 29% were serious road injuries and about 13% were road deaths.
-In these crashes significantly more casualties were occupants of the oncoming vehicle (about 70%) than the occupants of the wrong-way driving vehicle (about 30%).
-Multiple vehicles were involved in about 90% of the wrong-way driving crashes.
+Swiss crash data [6] show that, between 2000 and 2004, a total of 106 wrong-way driving crashes occurred in Switzerland, resulting in 114 casualties.
+Of those casualties, about 29% were seriously injured and 13% fatally injured.
+In the crashes, significantly more casualties occurred among the occupants of the oncoming vehicle (about 70%) than among the occupants of the ‘wrong-way car’ (about 30%).
+In about 90% of the cases, multiple vehicles were involved in a wrong-way crash.

-Wrong-way driving crashes seem to be somewhat more frequent In the United States than in Europe: in the US 3% of all crashes on motorways with separated driving directions were wrong-way driving crashes [7].
-A study in the State of Michigan shows that 32% of the wrong-way driving crashes in the period 2005-2009 were fatal or resulted in permanent disability.
-On the same roads, in the same period, this was the case for 2% of all crashes [8].
-In the State of Illinois [9] more than three quarters of the wrong-way driving crashes were crashes involving multiple vehicles and more than half of these were head-on collisions.
-Nearly all these head-on collisions were fatal.
+In the United States, 3% of all crashes on highways with separate lanes were wrong-way driving crashes [8].
+A study in the state of Michigan shows that 32% of wrong-way driving crashes between 2005 and 2009 were fatal, or resulted in permanent disability.
+This was also true for 2% of all crashes on those same roads, during that same period [9].
+In the state of Illinois [10], wrong-way driving crashes (in 2004-2009) involved multi-vehicle crashes in over three-quarters of the cases, and over half of these involved head-on collisions.
+These head-on collisions almost always resulted in fatal injuries.

 Who are the wrong-way drivers?

-Wrong-way drivers are mainly drivers of passenger cars.
-Wrong-way driving crashes are found in all age groups, but elderly drivers are over-represented.
-To a somewhat lesser extent this also applies to young drivers.
-Among wrong-way drivers there are relatively many people with mental health problems (possibly partly due to drug use) and people who use wrong-way driving in a suicide attempt.
-International studies present a similar picture [2] [3] [5] [6] [7] [10] [11].
+Wrong-way drivers primarily involve drivers of passenger cars.
+Wrong-way driving crashes occur in all age groups, but older drivers are overrepresented.
+To a slightly lesser extent, the same is true of young drivers.
+Among wrong-way drivers there are relatively many people with mental health issues and those who intentionally drive the wrong-way as a suicide attempt.
+Studies from several countries show a similar picture [2] [5] [6] [7] [8] [11] [12].

 Gender